MicrosoftDocs/security/zero-trust/identity.md

  - Enable limited access to [SharePoint Online](https://aka.ms/spolimitedaccessdocs) and [Exchange Online](https://aka.ms/owalimitedaccess)

-## Integrate threat signals from other security solutions to improve detection, protection, and response
+## VI.
+Integrate threat signals from other security solutions to improve detection, protection, and response

 Finally, other security solutions can be integrated for greater effectiveness.